erodrigufer/CS_Resources/README.md

 ### OS
 * [Choosing between FreeBSD and OpenBSD](https://unixsheikh.com/articles/choosing-between-openbsd-and-freebsd.html): Reasoning behind choosing between FreeBSD or OpenBSD [_Unix Sheikh_]

+## Site reliability
+* [Implementing health checks](https://aws.amazon.com/builders-library/implementing-health-checks/): An article about the reasoning behind implementing health checks and how they are implemented at AWS.

 ## Unix
 * [A list of new(ish) command line tools](https://jvns.ca/blog/2022/04/12/a-list-of-new-ish--command-line-tools/): A list of _modern_ Unix command line tools, to improve on classic Unix command line tools. [_Julia Evans_]